Landlord Insurance

 What is landlord insurance?

-If you rent out a property—standard homeowners insurance may not fully protect you.
+If you rent out a property—whether it’s a single-family home, duplex, or small apartment building—standard homeowners insurance may not fully protect you.
 Landlord insurance provides coverage tailored to rental activity, giving you peace of mind and financial protection.

 Why occupancy matters